NCAS-CMS/cf-python/docs/source/performance.rst

-  single construct, either by `cf.aggregate` or `cf.read` (the latter calls the former by default), the data arrays of some metadata constructs (coordinates, cell measures, etc.) must be compared non-lazily to ascertain if the aggregation is possible.
+  single construct, either by `cf.aggregate` or `cf.read` (the latter calls the former by default), the data arrays of some metadata constructs (coordinates, cell measures, etc.) must be compared non-lazily to ascertain if aggregation is possible.

 ..

 * **Reading compressed-by-convention datasets from disk**

-  When reading from files datasets that have been compressed by convention (such as compression by gathering, or some discrete sampling geometries), the compression metadata, such as the "list" array for compression by gathering, are read from disk non-lazily during the `cf.read` operation.
+  When reading from files datasets that have been compressed by convention (such as compression by gathering, some discrete sampling geometries, etc.), the compression metadata, such as the "list" array for compression by gathering, are read from disk non-lazily during the `cf.read` operation.